top of page

 Reading to know Jesus better #1

-We first meet Him as Creator, then as Judge and Redeemer, next as Covenant Maker and Sustainer of His People.
-Although He takes many roles, His character is consistent; He is righteous and holy, and always a Friend and Deliverer of His people but a fiercely jealous God who hates idolatry and pours out His wrath on those who reject Him.
+We first meet Him as Creator, then as Judge and Redeemer, and next as Covenant Maker and Sustainer of His People.
+Although He takes many roles, His character is consistent; He is righteous and holy and always a Friend and Deliverer of His people, but He is a fiercely jealous God who hates idolatry and pours out His wrath on those who reject Him.

 Reading to know Jesus in Psalms